 A routine interpreting the movement, posture, and imagery

 A routine containing street dance style

 A routine interpreting a song from a musical/Broadway

 To encompass any form of dance not already listed or which is a combo of two or more performance categories.

 For entries with more than 1 dancer please average the age of your group

 All routines in all age divisions are determined by the average age of the performers as of January 1st, 2021.

 The average age determines the age range into which you may enter.
 For dances with two or more dancers, add the ages of all the contestants, and then divide by the number of contestants.
 If any age division is challenged, proof of age must be provided to Infinity Dance Challenge via birth certificate.

 After each routine receives their adjudicated awards, the high score awards will be given at every regional competition!
 At each competition we will recognize the top scoring awards in each age category in the Novice, Intermediate, Competitive, and Adult/Pro.
 Infinity Dance Challenge will award a top 3 for all Solo, Duet\Trio, Small Group, Large Group, Line, and Production routines in each age group.
-3rd place and 2nd place winners will receive a ribbon.
-1st place winners will receive a crystal plaque.
+3rd place and 2nd place winners will receive an official Infinity event pass with lanyard.
+1st place winners will receive a trophy.